-“a hard thing.”
-The “hard thing” does not refer to it being hard for God to give a double portion of spirit to Elisha.
+“a difficult request.”
+The “difficult request” does not refer to it being difficult for God to give a double portion of spirit to Elisha.
 God can give as much holy spirit to a person as He wants, and it was not hard for Him to give Elisha a double portion of the spirit that was upon Elijah.

 Many of the prophets were persecuted, and the tasks very challenging.
 For example, it could not have been easy for Elijah to tell the king of Israel that there would be no rain or dew (1 Kings 17:1), because that was very hard on the people of Israel, and Elijah loved the people, but was obeying God.
 By telling Elisha that he was asking for a hard thing, Elijah was warning Elisha that he was asking for something that would be mentally, emotionally, and sometimes physically difficult.
 It had been difficult for Elijah to walk as a prophet and obey God, and if Elisha had a double portion of the spirit on Elijah, then it would be even harder for him.

 “and Elijah went up by a whirlwind into the heavens.”
+(See commentary on 2 Kings 2:1).
 Elijah and Elisha were walking together and were separated from each other by a chariot of fire, then Elijah was taken into the heavens by a whirlwind.
 There are numerous paintings that show Elijah riding to heaven in a chariot of fire, but that is not what the Bible says.
 He was taken up from the ground by a whirlwind.

 It is often taught that because the Bible says that Elijah “went up by a whirlwind into heaven,” that he did not die but was taken bodily to heaven to be with God.
 However, that is not correct.
 That Elijah went “into heaven” in no way indicates that Elijah was taken up to where God lives, which we generally refer to as “heaven.”